 No mealy-mouthed don’t be offensive overt wimpiness with him.
 He called them as he saw them, and being God, he always sized them up correctly.

 He called the Jewish leaders the children of Satan.
 He said their synagogue was the synagogue of Satan.

-He said those who heard his words but did not practice them would be utterly destroyed... like the house built on sand when the storms come.
+He said those who heard his words but did not practice them would be utterly destroyed... like the house built on sand when